timflannagan/aws-lambda-testing/docs/aws-auth-testing.md

 ## Prerequisites

-- Access to an EKS cluster (for IRSA testing)
-- A test Lambda function in your AWS account
-- Access to the KG source code repository
 - `aws` CLI configured with valid credentials
 - `kubectl` configured to access your cluster
-- `kind` installed for local testing
 - `helm` installed for deploying KG
 - `eksctl` installed for creating the EKS cluster